SiyiZhao/LPNGsimZoo/codes/compare_nbody/README.md

 It takes ~2 hours on 3090, or ~1 hour on H200.

 We also test the code without GPU acceleration on H200, it takes half an hour more.

+## MP-Gadget

+We test the [MP-Gadget code](https://github.com/MP-Gadget/MP-Gadget) with the same configurations as Quijote.

+- The input IC and output snapshot of MP-Gadget is in bigfile format.